Algolia

 rateLimit: 8,

-startUrls: ["https://docubook.pro"], // replace with your domain
+startUrls: ["https://www.docubook.pro"], // changes your domain

-renderJavaScript: false,
+renderJavaScript: true,

 maxDepth: 10,